Princewil/flutter_paystack_plus/README.md

       amount: (amount * 100).toString(),
       reference: DateTime.now().millisecondsSinceEpoch.toString(),
       callBackUrl: "[GET IT FROM YOUR PAYSTACK DASHBOARD]",
-      metadata: {
-       "cancel_action": "cancelurl.com", // Use this for it to work...
-      },
       onClosed: () {
         debugPrint('Could\'nt finish payment');
       },